theodi/synthetic-data-tutorial/README.md

 #### Attribute Comparison: Independent

-Comparing the attibute histograms we see the independent mode captures the distributions pretty accurately.
+Comparing the attribute histograms we see the independent mode captures the distributions pretty accurately.
 You can see the synthetic data is _mostly_ similar but not exactly.

 ```python
 synthetic_df = pd.read_csv(synthetic_data_filepath)